Primary Math Resources and Websites

 connections to and describing the way other tools and strategies

 are used to add and subtract.
-R
+Represent and solve problems

 involving the addition and subtraction of whole numbers that add